 Named Filters can be deleted, and this affects other input tables, scenario items, and map layers that used the now deleted Named Filter(s) in slightly different ways.
 This will be explained in this final section of the Help Article on Named Filters.

 A Named Filter can be deleted by using the Filter Menu’s “Delete Filter” option or by choosing that same option from the right click context menu of a Named Filter.
-One first important note is that user will not be asked for a confirmation after choosing the Delete Filter option, it will be deleted immediately.
+One first important note is that the user will not be asked for a confirmation after choosing the Delete Filter option, it will be deleted immediately.

 The results of deleting a Named Filter that was used are as follows: